GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/simple_tilemap/index.md

 To do so, tiles have identifiers.
 The tile identifier (id) is automatically computed like this: if an atlas image is 32 pixels wide and 128 pixels high, with a tile size of 16 pixels, the resulting tile set with ids is:

 ```
-0 │ 4
+0 │ 1
 ──┼──
-1 │ 5
+2 │ 3
 ──┼──
-2 │ 6
+4 │ 5
 ──┼──
-3 │ 7
+6 │ 7
 ```

-So if the image height and/or the tile size change, the tile identifiers also change.
+So if the image width and/or the tile size change, the tile identifiers also change.

+Therefore, in order to expand the atlas image to get more tiles without impacting the tile maps based on it, the atlas should be expanded towards the bottom.

 ## Reference